crwdns2915892:0crwdne2915892:0

 -

-Now you will need to remove the cover, you should see screws all around the motor casing.
+Now, you will need to remove the casing.

 -

-Remove them using the 8mm wrench and Philips head screwdriver.
+Remove the screw using the 8mm wrench and a Philips head screwdriver.

 -